Nic Nicosia: Career

 Nicosia is considered a pioneer in the staged photographic movement that came into prominence in the early 1980s.
 Real Pictures #11 is an example of his staged pictures.
 It was taken shortly after moving into a new suburban Dallas neighborhood, and uses three children who lived on his street as models.

 Award

 He was awarded a Louis Comfort Tiffany Foundation grant in 1984 and a Guggenheim Fellowship in 2010.

 Public collections

-Nicosia's work is held in public collections, including the Dallas Museum of Art, the High Museum of Art (Atlanta), the Honolulu Museum of Art, the Los Angeles County Museum of Art, the Museum of Contemporary Art, Chicago, the Museum of Fine Arts, Houston, the Museum of Modern Art (New York City), the San Francisco Museum of Modern Art, the Solomon R. Guggenheim Museum (New York City), the Walker Art Center (Minneapolis), and the Whitney Museum of American Art (New York City).
+Nicosia's work is held in public collections, including the Dallas Museum of Art, the High Museum of Art (Atlanta), the Honolulu Museum of Art, the Nasher Sculpture Center, the Los Angeles County Museum of Art, the Museum of Contemporary Art, Chicago, the Museum of Fine Arts, Houston, the Museum of Modern Art (New York City), the San Francisco Museum of Modern Art, the Solomon R. Guggenheim Museum (New York City), the Walker Art Center (Minneapolis), and the Whitney Museum of American Art (New York City).